-Dogs tend to feel most comfortable in the presence of their loved ones, so you can use this opportunity to take heartwarming portraits.
+Dogs tend to feel most comfortable in the presence of their loved ones.
+You can use this opportunity to take heartwarming portraits.

-If the dog is yours, don’t be afraid of taking self-portraits!
+If the puppy is yours, don’t be afraid of taking self-portraits!

-13. Focus on the Eyes to Create Emotional Dog Photography
+13. Focus on the Eyes to Create Depth

-It’s likely that your dog won’t start posing as soon as you pick up your camera.
-I recommend taking emotive portraits at the end of your photo shoot.
+Often, the puppy won’t start posing as soon as you pick up your camera.
+I recommend taking emotive portraits at the end of your photoshoot.
 That’s when your subject has used up all of its energy and is ready to relax.